Synapse-Cmf/documentation/src/en/1_introduction/2_general_architecture.md

 So, the workflow becomes :

  - The designer produces the mockups for the layouts.
-Then, he initializes the description file of the theme by state each template, areas and components and sometimes, the [reference]().
+Then, he initializes the description file of the theme by state each template, areas and components and sometimes, see the [reference]().
  - The web integrator receives the mockups and the configuration files, and creates the corresponding Twig files, then refrences them in the configuration file.
  - The backend developer creates the needed components to display the dynamics data in the integrated prototypes.